-This examination of American society places an emphasis on the institutional bases of social problems and conflict as well as the policies designed to address these problems.
+(Spring, Course Offered Every Year) erican society places an emphasis on the policies designed to address these problems.
 Topics include poverty, racism, environmental threat, crime and violence, and other contemporary challenges.
 Attention is consistently directed to the influences of these social problems on women's lives as well as the ethical dilemmas and debates surrounding the solutions to these problems.